thealen081/hello-world/README.md

 # hello-world
-A simple website in development, or is it?
+A simple website (not for long) in development